qingyuanzhao/bets.covid19/README.md

 ## To Contribute

-I am hoping this can become a collaborative project by people across the world.
+I am hoping this can become a collaborative and transparent project by people across the world.
 You can contribute by either updating the dataset or by forming a team to analyze the dataset.

 ### Dataset

+There are two ways to contribute to building this dataset (please only use publicly available information that I can confirm):

-To contribute to the dataset, please suggest comments in [this Google Spreadsheet](https://docs.google.com/spreadsheets/d/1H4MzVxkug2txyzkiDJsGVKB04YveYcsHg9ijuer8clE/edit?usp=sharing).
+1. You can suggest comments in [this Google Spreadsheet](https://docs.google.com/spreadsheets/d/1H4MzVxkug2txyzkiDJsGVKB04YveYcsHg9ijuer8clE/edit?usp=sharing).
 The easiest way to help is to pick a random row and verify the information is correct by reading the link source.
-I will monitor the suggestions and update this GitHub every day.

-**Currently I need help with:**
-1. Japanese-speaking people to verify the information recorded for the Japanese cases.
-2. Korean-speaking people to verify the information recorded for the Korean cases.
-3. I am having a hard time to obtain detailed information for cases in
+Currently I am having a hard time to obtain detailed information for cases in *Australia*, *France*, *Thailand*, *United Kingdom*, *United States*, and *Vietnam*.
-- Australia;
-- France;
-- Russian;
-- Thailand;
-- United Kingdom;
-- United States;
-- Vietnam.

-Please only use publicly available information that I can confirm when making suggestions.

-If you like to be acknowledged for your contribution, please tell me your (real or nick) name in the comments.
+2. You can also use the [Issues](https://github.com/qingyuanzhao/2019-nCov-Data/issues) to record information for new cases.
+Make sure you read the lessons below before posting.

+**Lessons I learned when building this dataset:**
+1. News articles don't always report the cases in the same order.
+It's useful to record the nationality/residence, gender and age of the cases to distinguish them.
+2. The most useful columns for data analysis are ..-*Outside* (if the case is infected outside Wuhan).
+"Y" means yes, "L" means likely, empty means (almost certainly) no.
+..-*Infected* (when the case was initially infected).
+This is rarely available, but anything (for example an interval) can help.
+..-*Arrive* (when the case first arrived in the country/region).
+This is helpful to narrow down the infection time.
+..-*Symptom* (when the case first showed symptom).
+This is useful because we can impute the infected time if we know the distribution of the incubation period.
+3. Make sure to record the URL to your source so everyone can confirm.

 ### Analysis